Time-reversal asymmetries and angular distributions in $\Lambda_b \to \Lambda V$: T-odd observables

-In this work, except for $J_z$ which can always be flipped back by $SO(3)_R$\footnote{See the footnote followed by Eq.~\eqref{usualTR}}, $\lambda_f$ are chosen as T-even.
-Hence, $\Delta_{t_i}$ can be T-odd observables if ``in'' and ``out'' can be interchanged freely.
-Nonetheless, due to the FSIs, $|\pm\lambda_{t_i}\rangle$ could potentially oscillate.
-To make sure what we defined are true T-odd observables, we have to compare them with their charge conjugates, as long as the FSIs are not tractable.
-Accordingly, the true T-odd quantities can be given as
+for the rescattering from $\lambda_{t_i} \to -\lambda_{t_i}$, due to the FSIs.
+To subtract the rescattering effects, we have to compare them with their charge conjugates, as long as the FSIs are not tractable.
+Accordingly, the true T-violating quantities can be given as

 where the overline denotes the charge conjugate, and the signs correspond to the parities of $\hat{T}_i$.
 For example, if $\hat{T}_j$ are the vector products of two spins and one 3-momentum, it is P-odd with the minus sign for ${\cal T}_{t_j}$.
+Here, as we have used the CPT symmetry to relate the charge conjugate processes, ${\cal T}_{t_i}$ are not only T-violating but also CP-violating observables.

 To define the T-odd operators, we start with the definition of the spin, given by~\cite{spinoperators}

 where $m$ is the particle's mass, and $\vec{K}$ is the generator of the Lorentz boost.
 Despite that the definition seems complicated, each term can be understood separately.
 On the right-hand side of Eq.~\eqref{spin}, the first term describes that $\vec{s}$ shall be reduced to $\vec{J}$ at the rest frame, the second one ensures $[s_i,p_j]=0\,,$ and the last one guarantees that the algebra is closed, $i.e.$, $[s_i,s_j]= i\epsilon_{ijk}s_k$.
 As a result, we have~\cite{spinoperators}